 As much fun as the Disney theme parks are, they can be exhausting.
 Standing in lines for the attractions that you didn’t schedule with Fast Pass, walking around in the Florida heat, and keeping the kids from running into other guests when they’re running around can wear anyone down.
 To get the most out of your Disney vacation, it is important to take a break.
 Here are some down time ideas that keep the Disney experience happy.

-Thanks to Allianz for sponsoring this post.
+Disclosure: This post was sponsored by Allianz.
 Traveling Mom received financial compensation from Allianz Global Assistance (AGA Service Company).

 If You Want to Maximize Your Disney Experience, Take a Break

 On a recent visit to Orlando, my three grandkids and my daughter joined me for an afternoon at Disney’s Magic Kingdom.
 Just minutes into the park I heard a mother say to her child, “Mommy has adjusted her attitude back to positive so we can continue our time in the park.”
 I knew exactly what she meant!
 We may love the rides, shows, and atmosphere of the Disney parks, but the reality is we need a break every now and then.
 And as much as we want to pretend the kids and grandkids are little angels, sometimes they aren’t.
 Sometimes they argue and whine – it’s unavoidable.

 We all want to get the most fun possible from our Disney vacation, but it’s important to build in a little time for breaks.
 Of course the kids and grandkids aren’t going to want to hear the words “time out,” so it’s important to come up with ideas for breaks that keep the young ones entertained and help you keep your sanity.

 Try Pairing a Morning at One of the Disney Parks with an Afternoon at a Water Park